-The National Ballet of Canada’s Open Space provides 1,200 hours of free studio space each season at The Walter Carsen Centre to dance artists in Toronto.
-By sharing the National Ballet’s resources with the local dance community for one to two-week periods, Open Space aims to support a wide variety of dance genres and disciplines.
+The National Ballet of Canada’s Open Space programme provides over 1,500 hours of free studio space each year at The Walter Carsen Centre to dance artists in Toronto.
+By sharing the National Ballet’s studios with the local dance community, Open Space aims to support a wide variety of dance genres and disciplines.
 Dance artists at any place in their career working on movement research, a new creation or further developing an existing work are all encouraged to apply.
-We welcome and encourage applications from gender non-conforming/trans, LGBTQ+, visible minorities and indigenous artists.
+We encourage applications from IBPOC and LGBTQ+ artists.

 - The days may not follow a typical Monday to Friday schedule

 - The studios will generally be available from 10:00 am to 6:00 pm on weekdays and 2:00 to 6:00 pm on weekends